adilhusain01/oraclix/examples/oracle-mcp/README.md

 A production-ready MCP (Model Context Protocol) server that acts as a blockchain data oracle for AI agents.
 This server provides real-time blockchain metrics (gas prices, token prices, historical data) and formats them for AI consumption.
 Built on the Nullshot framework with Cloudflare Workers and designed to enable seamless agent-to-agent collaboration through the standardized MCP protocol.

-> **Built for Track 1a: MCP/Agent** - Enables AI agents to discover and collaborate with each other through real-time blockchain data.

 ## 🌟 Features

 - **🪙 Real-time Token Prices**: Get current prices from CoinGecko and other sources with automatic fallbacks